cabbyaxe/Cobalt2PS2/README.md

-Compile this project using the VSCode raspberry pi pico SDK and flash the UF2 file to the PICO.
+Compile this project using the raspberry pi pico VSCode extension and flash the UF2 file to the pico.

 ### Acknowledgments